normful/blog/content/blog/nix-pills.md

 ## Derivations

+A Nix derivation:
-- Stored as `/nix/store/hash-name`
+- is stored at `/nix/store/hash-name`
-- Identified by their hash
+- is identified by its hash
-- Can have the same name but different hashes (thus derivation names by themselves are ambiguous)
+- can have the same name as another derivation, but with a different hash
+- is ambiguous if specified by its name only
+- has static dependencies, with dependencies hardcoded in them (even hardcoded in binaries)

+If a derivation X depends on a derivation Y, then it always depends on it.
+A version of X which depended on Z would be a different derivation.

 Upgrading a library like glibc means recompiling all applications, because the glibc path is hardcoded.

 There's no such global path for plugins, so each application must know the specific Nix store path to each plugin.

 ### Attribute paths